vidyagames998/vidyagames998.github.io/totk/gear.md

 - This armor can very easily carry you through the entire game.

 ## Get Weapons
-- Fast Travel to Simosiwak, recall launch from behind shrine to aim for right side of tower, grab dusk bow from peak
+- Fast Travel to Simosiwak, recall launch from behind shrine to aim for right side of tower, grab dusk bow from peak (good long distance bow with good damage)
-- Face NE and grab chest 1 level down for sapphire
+- Face NE and grab chest 1 level down for sapphire, fuse to a shield to reduce heat
 - Face N go down 1 level and grab 300 Rupee chest
 - Face S grab royal bow 1/2 level down
 - Glide S, go in the front door